Clinical Rotation Vaccine Exemptions

 What law governs vaccine exemptions?

-Generally, vaccine exemptions for college and clinical rotation students are regulated by the Americans with Disabilities Act and any similar state law.
+Vaccine exemptions are generally regulated by the Americans with Disabilities Act and any similar state or city law.
 The ADA may not apply to a private religious institution, but there are instances when the institution voluntarily adheres to it.
-The applicability of these disability rights laws is contingent upon the specific circumstances and the types of institutions and disabilities covered by the statutes.
+Many private religious institutions are subject to Section 504 protections in absence of the ADA.
+Whether a state or city disability rights law applies depends on how the statute is written and whether it covers the facts and circumstances of any one case.

-What if my healthcare provider will not write an exemption for me?
+What if my healthcare provider will not write a vaccine exemption for me?

 BOOK 30 MINUTE CONSULTATION HERE